huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Delaware
 - [ ] Vermont

-#### According to Mornings.co.uk, which ofthe following is the best classic rock song to fall asleep to?
+#### According to Mornings.co.uk, which of the following is the best classic rock song to fall asleep to?

 - [x] Your Song
 - [ ] Going to California